wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 			  3. Enter it into the system
 			  4. Make sure it gets fixed
 			-
-			- Communicate with the developer, but make you
+			- Communicate with the developer, but make your own decisions -
-			-
 -
 -